Education in Italy: Secondary education

-Secondary education in Italy lasts 8 years and is divided into two stages: middle school (scuola secondaria di primo grado, also known as scuola media) and high school (scuola secondaria di secondo grado, also known as scuola superiore).
-Middle school lasts three years (roughly from age 11 to 14), and high school lasts five years (roughly from age 14 to 19).
-Every tier involves an exam at the end of the final year, required to earn a degree and have access to further education.

-Both in middle school and high school, students stay in the classroom for most of the time (barring such classes as physical education, which most often takes place in the gym), so it's the teachers who have to move from one classroom to another during the day.
+Secondary education in Italy lasts 8 years and is divided into two stages: middle school (scuola secondaria di primo grado, commonly referred to as scuola media) and high school (scuola secondaria di secondo grado, commonly referred to as scuola superiore).
+Middle school lasts three years (usually from age 11 to 14), and high school lasts five years (usually from age 14 to 19).
+Every tier involves an exam at the end of the final year, required to earn a degree and have access to the next degree of education.
+Both in middle school and high school, students stay in the classroom for most of the time (except PE, which often takes place in the gym), so the teachers are the ones who have to move from one classroom to another during the day.